- What is the Unmarried Partner Visa?

 Unmarried Partner Visa applications need to meet certain financial requirements.
 You will not be eligible for this immigration permission if you cannot meet this condition.

-The financial requirement is as follows:
+As of 2024, the financial requirement is as follows:

-You can satisfy the minimum income requirement through employment, self-employment and through other means such as savings, investments, bonds, trust funds and stocks and shares.
+Your partner may be able to satisfy the minimum income requirement through employment, self-employment and through other means such as savings, investments, bonds, trust funds and stocks and shares.

 Also, you could satisfy the financial requirement through paternity, adoption, pension and sick pay or through property rented income.